-Tali could not take her eyes from the helmsman as he tore into his fourth piece of... whatever it was.
+Tali couldn't take her eyes from the helmsman as he tore into his fourth piece of... whatever it was.
 She winced with every bite the human took, ignoring the server next to her.

 "Is that blood?"
 Tali gasped.

-Tali groaned as Joker cradled another piece of something that looked like it had been stripped from the belly of a live animal and tore into it with his teeth.
-She forced herself to look away.
+Tali looked away as Joker chewed something that looked like it had been stripped from the belly of a live animal.
 "That's the most disgusting thing I've seen in my life.
 And I've been to Tuchanka."

 "You don't know what you're missing," Joker said in between bites.
 "Damn, Tali, you should stalk Shepard more often.
 Where we going next time, Commander?
 I mean... for our next 'anniversary.'"

-Tali and Shepard joined forces to produce a combined death glare.
-Shepard casually stretched his arm around Joker's shoulder.
+Shepard casually stretched his arm around Joker's shoulder, but the glare in his eyes belied his intent.
 "It's not polite to talk with your mouth full."

-"Yes," Tali added.
+"Yes," Tali added, also attempting to murder Joker with her gaze.
 "You could definitely choke and die if you're not careful."

 "Wouldn't want that to happen," Joker said, "at least not until I'm done."
-Knowing Tali was still watching, he pulled his hand away from his face, leading a long, stretchy string of cheese from his lip.
+Seeing Tali was still watching again, he pulled his hand away from his face, leading a long, stretchy string of cheese from his lip.
 She gasped with disgust.

-"Here you go," Sandy returned with her tray and set down two pint glasses of pale ale in front of Joker and Shepard, and more glasses of water.
+"Here you go!"
+Sandy returned with her tray and set down two pint glasses of pale ale in front of Joker and Shepard, and more glasses of water.
 Then, setting her tray down, she placed a long-stemmed crystal Burgundy glass in front of Chakwas, who nodded approvingly when the bottle was presented to her.
-Sandy slit the foil seal from the top and proceeded to uncork the bottle.
+Sandy slit the foil seal from the top and uncorked the bottle.
 Deep purple liquid poured into the glass.
-Chakwas lifted it to her nose for a long sniff then sat back against the cushion, eyes closed and smiling warmly.
+Chakwas lifted it to her nose for a long sniff then sat back against the cushion, eyes closed, wearing a warm smile.